elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

-For every `field`, we just copied the definition, and replaced the word `field` with `add`, while for the `belongs_to` line,
+For every `field`, we just copied the definition, and replaced the word `field` with `add`.

-we've written a `location_id` line in the `plants` table, referring to the `locations` table.
-This implies we use its default
+For the `belongs_to` line, we've written a `location_id` line in the `plants` table, referring to the `locations` table.
+This
-primary key, `id`.
-Obviously, for the migration to work, we need first create the `locations` table, which we then refer from
+implies we use its default primary key, `id`.
+Obviously, for the migration to work, the `create table(:locations)` must precede
-`plants`.
+the creation of the `plants` table, since we're referring the first from the second.

 With this `initial_migration` in place, let's apply it, so that we can finally have a look at the database tables.